Necessary knowledge of English language for dental professionals

-These new powers, which come into force on 1 April 2016, will allow the GDC to assess the English language proficiency of any dentist or dental care professional (DCP) before they can practise in the UK.
+These new powers, allow the GDC to assess the English language proficiency of any dentist or dental care professional (DCP) before they can practise in the UK.

-Dentists and dental care professionals who apply to return to the GDC register will, from the 1 April 2016, also have their proficiency in English language considered.
+Dentists and dental care professionals who apply to return to the GDC register will, also have their proficiency in English language considered.